Skip to content

 Make sure you are in the terminal inside the docker container, then download the required vqgan and llama models from our huggingface repository.

-huggingface-cli download fishaudio/fish-speech-1.4 --local-dir checkpoints/fish-speech-1.4
+huggingface-cli download fishaudio/fish-speech-1.5 --local-dir checkpoints/fish-speech-1.5

 4. Configure environment variables and access WebUI

 In the terminal inside the docker container, enter export GRADIO_SERVER_NAME="0.0.0.0" to allow external access to the gradio service inside docker.
-Then in the terminal inside the docker container, enter python tools/webui.py to start the WebUI service.
+Then in the terminal inside the docker container, enter python tools/run_webui.py to start the WebUI service.

 If you're using WSL or MacOS, visit http://localhost:7860 to open the WebUI interface.